Review Analysis Conclusion

 Understanding Cam Specifications

 When comparing performance cam lifter kits, focus on the numbers quoted in the product title or description.
 Lift, duration at 0.050-inch tappet rise, and lobe separation angle define how the engine behaves.
 Higher lift allows more airflow, but it also demands stronger valve springs and sometimes upgraded retainers.
-Longer duration moves the power band upward in the RPM range, which can sacrifice low-speed torque and idle quality.
+Longer duration shifts the power band upward in the RPM range, which can sacrifice low-speed torque and idle quality.
 A lobe separation angle around 110 degrees typically produces a noticeable idle lope and stronger mid-range, while wider angles tend to smooth out idle and improve vacuum for power brakes.

 For street-driven vehicles that still need drivability, look for moderate duration figures and lift levels that your cylinder heads can support without machining.
 If the kit is labeled Stage 2 or Stage 3, verify that included components such as valve springs and pushrods match the cam’s demands.
 Running an aggressive cam with stock springs is a common path to premature wear or valve float.